A guide to the teams, players and coaches in the Final Four

 Cameron Krutwig, Loyola.
 The burly freshman gives the little Ramblers the presence they need inside at both ends.

 Mikal Bridges, Villanova.
-Bridges and Brunson may be the Final Four's best 1-2 punch.
+He and Brunson may be the Final Four's best 1-2 punch.

 Charles Matthews, Michigan.
 His late-season emergence is a big reason the Wolverines reached San Antonio.

-Note: This story has been corrected to show that LSU was the 11-seed that made the Final Four in 1986, not Louisville, which beat LSU in the Final Four and won the national title.